moorepants/learn-multibody-dynamics/configuration.rst

 :math:`A` and :math:`N` can change, then the location of :math:`P` relative to :math:`O` can be described with the Cartesian coordinates :math:`x` and :math:`y`.
 It should be clear that :math:`x` and :math:`y` depend on each other for this system.
-The constraint relationship is between those two coordinates
+The constraint relationship between those two coordinates is:
-is:

 .. math::
    :label: pendulum-length-constraint